BeryJu/gravity/docs/content/docs/discovery/_index.md

 title: "Discovery"
 ---

 Gravity can run periodical scans of your network(s) to discover devices.
-These discovered devices can then be turned into DHCP Leases or DNS Records.
+Once Gravity has discovered a device, you can create a DHCP lease and/or DNS record based on the discovered information.

 ### Concepts